 Most reports were in patients taking the alpha1 blocker when IFIS occurred, but in some cases, the alpha1 blocker had been stopped prior to surgery.
 In most of these cases, the alpha1 blocker had been stopped recently prior to surgery (2 to 14 days), but in a few cases, IFIS was reported after the patient had been off the alpha1 blocker for a longer period (5 weeks to 9 months).
 IFIS is a variant of small pupil syndrome and is characterized by the combination of a flaccid iris that billows in response to intraoperative irrigation currents, progressive intraoperative miosis despite preoperative dilation with standard mydriatic drugs and potential prolapse of the iris toward the phacoemulsification incisions.
 The patient's ophthalmologist should be prepared for possible modifications to their surgical technique, such as the utilization of iris hooks, iris dilator rings, or viscoelastic substances.

 IFIS may increase the risk of eye complications during and after the operation.
-The benefit of stopping alpha1 blocker therapy prior to cataract surgery has not been established.
-The initiation of therapy with tamsulosin in patients for whom cataract surgery is scheduled is not recommended.
+The benefit of stopping alpha1 blocker therapy prior to cataract or glaucoma surgery has not been established.
+The initiation of therapy with tamsulosin in patients for whom cataract or glaucoma surgery is scheduled is not recommended.

 In patients with sulfa allergy, allergic reaction to FLOMAX capsules has been rarely reported.
 If a patient reports a serious or life-threatening sulfa allergy, caution is warranted when administering FLOMAX capsules.

 Patients should be told about the possible occurrence of symptoms related to postural hypotension, such as dizziness, when taking FLOMAX capsules, and they should be cautioned about driving, operating machinery, or performing hazardous tasks [see WARNINGS AND PRECAUTIONS].